Kafū, aged forty-one.

 February 9th.

-From around noon, light snow began to fall in scattered flurries; it gradually intensified, and by evening had accumulated so deeply that walking became difficult.
+From around noon, light snow began scattering down; it gradually intensified, and by evening had accumulated to such depths that walking grew arduous.

 February 16th.